MadisonEvans94/duotune/README.md

 ## Contributing

-I welcome contributions from developers interested in improving DuoTune!
-The project is open for enhancements, bug fixes, and new features.
+I am currently not accepting contributions at the moment.
+Updates are in process

 ### Getting Started